In Home Euthanasia & End of Life

 We will review the details of the visit during our initial conversation and want to ensure that you know what to expect during the entire process.
 Slow, gentle steps ensuring your pets comfort will start with an initial administration of anesthetic medications to relax your friend.
 Most animals do not notice this brief step and within a few minutes are feeling mild sedation effects.
 You may choose to have this take place outside, on a favorite bed, or on your lap.

 As you are sitting together, your pet will continue to a place of good anesthesia, generally taking 10 or 15 minutes, aware only of your love and presence.
 The final injection is gently administered once your friend is experiencing a deep plane of anesthesia and will not have any pain or distress during this entire process.

 The pace at which our visits move is set to what you need, taking as much or as little time as necessary during the entire visit.
 It is important that you have the space and time for this to be as personalized, meaningful and sacred as you want for you, your family and your beloved animal.

 Once Dr. Bennett arives, she will spend time in person with you again reviewing details and will answer any questions or concerns as needed.

 Dr. Bennett can help you with individual aftercare arrangements and we can discuss this in detail to suit your specific needs.
-We work closely with Faithful Companions Pet Crematorium to provide private cremation services with ashes placed in a wooden urn.
-If you would like to have help with cremation but prefer not to have ashes returned, we can also help you with communal cremation and ashes are returned to Dr. Bennett and she takes them to her family's farm in Elkton, KY.
+We work closely with local pet crematoriums to provide private cremation services with ashes placed in a wooden urn.
+If you would like to have help with cremation but prefer not to have ashes returned, we can also help you with communal cremation and combined pet ashes are returned to Dr. Bennett and she takes them to her family's farm in Elkton, KY.
 We can also discuss home burial options with you as well.